-Heading to Armenia from Georgia or vice versa?
-The bi-nightly sleeper train (winter months, October to May) or daily afternoon/evening train (summer months, June to September) is a safe, convenient way to travel between Tbilisi and Yerevan – as long as your travel days line up.
+Travelling from Tbilisi to Yerevan or vice versa?
+The bi-nightly sleeper train (winter months, October to May) or daily afternoon/evening train (summer months, June to September) is a safe, convenient way to travel between Georgia and Armenia.
 Tickets are cheap, the ride is comfortable, and waking up to early morning views of Mount Ararat as your roll into Yerevan is something you won’t soon forget.
 If you’ve been to Azerbaijan, the Armenian immigration experience is also memorable – but for different reasons.

 We took the overnight train from Tbilisi to Yerevan and back in April 2017.
-This report from the road (or the tracks, as it may be) summarises both legs of our journey and highlights some travel tips.
+This report from the road (or rather, the tracks) summarises both legs of our journey and highlights some key travel tips.

-At the time of our journey, overnight sleeper train number 371 from Tbilisi to Yerevan departed Tbilisi Central Station (Station Square) every second night on odd days of the month (i.e. the 3rd, the 5th, the 7th, etc.).
+During low season (approximately October to May), overnight sleeper train number 371 from Tbilisi to Yerevan departs Tbilisi Central Station (Station Square) every second night on odd days of the month (i.e. the 3rd, the 5th, the 7th, etc.).
 During the summer months (approximately June to September), train 202 takes over this service, making a nightly trip from Batumi to Yerevan via Tbilisi.
 Since we were travelling in winter, we travelled on train 371.

 We bought our second-class tickets a day in advance from the desk at the station using the same process described here.
 As with before, we needed our passports and had to pay in cash.
 Second-class tickets cost us 56 GEL (approximately 22 USD) each.

 Overall, the trip from Tbilisi to Yerevan was smooth and enjoyable.
 The train departed on time at 8.20pm, and since it was still shoulder season, we shared our four-bunk berth with only one other traveller.
 We did, however, experience a few headaches at Armenian immigration.